clover/remote-pay-windows/README.md

 More documentation can be found at [Clover Docs Site](https://docs.clover.com/build/getting-started-with-cloverconnector/).

+# Version 1.2.1
+* Additional logging for connector communication and selected transport
+* Added USB Device Hardening via persistent service debug options
+* Corrected a bug in the definition of one of the internal message classes.
+Customer API not impacted

 # Version 1.2.0
 * PreAuthRequest - no longer prompts for signature or signature verification.
 Duplicate payment checking and print options can also be disabled if desired by setting the appropriate PreAuthRequest overrides of disablePrinting, disableDuplicateChecking & disableReceiptSelection to true.